This manual covers the configuration and operation of Develocity. It is useful for administrators and maintainers of Develocity installations.

 SAML 2.0

 A SAML 2.0 identity provider can be configured to allow users to access Develocity using their organization credentials.
 User accounts for users authenticating with the SAML provider will be created on first login.
-A user cannot login via a SAML provider if a locally defined account exists for the same username or email.
+A user cannot log in via a SAML provider if a locally defined account exists for the same username or email.

 Signing out from Develocity does not log users out of the SAML identity provider.